Types of Inverters- Inverter Classifications and Subcategories

 They rely on dual electronic circuit switches, which can be either of the following components:

-Notably, if the half-bridge inverter features BJT and thyristors switches, they need two additional feedback diodes.
+Notably, if the half-bridge inverter features BJT and thyristors switches, it needs two additional feedback diodes.
 The only exception to avoiding the freewheeling diodes is exclusively resistive loads.
 Conversely, MOSFETs have a single diode.

 Generally, A half-bridge inverter has two complementary thyristors that go on and off in turns.
 Also, they function in two modes when operating resistive loads.
 Lastly, the thyristor switching frequency is dependent on the underlying output frequency.